jaswindersingh2/SPOT-RNA/README.md

 sudo apt install cpanminus && sudo cpanm Graph
 ```

-After 'Graph' module install, the following command can be used to get SPOT-RNA output with secondary structure motifs:
+After the 'Graph' module install, the following command can be used to get SPOT-RNA output with secondary structure motifs:
 ```
 python3 SPOT-RNA.py  --inputs sample_inputs/single_seq.fasta  --outputs 'outputs/' --plots True --motifs True
 ```
-The output of above command will generate one additional file '.st' in 'outputs' folder.
+The output of the above command will generate one additional file '.st' in 'outputs' folder.

 Datasets Used For Training, Validation, and Testing
 ====